PingOne

 Setting up SSO to PingCentral

-To set up single sign-on (SSO) access from the admin console home page to PingCentral, configure PingOne and PingCentral, and then test the sign-on experience.
+To set up access from the PingOne admin console to PingCentral, configure PingOne and PingCentral and test the sign-on experience.

 Ensure that you have: